 As we already wrote we do not recommend going with USB microphones.
 But since this category has some popularity and if you consider a purchase there are basically two USB microphones which we can recommend and which will provide very good audio quality.
 Those two mics to consider are Audio-Technica AT2020 USB Plus and Blue Yeti.

-Our recommendation – Audio-Technica AT2020 USB Plus.
-Although Blue Yeti Pro does perform better in some technical tests the deciding factor for Audio-Technica AT2020 USB Plus is its flexibility – you can more easily mount it on a stand, better control its position and even record while standing.
-Also from the price point perspective AT2020 USB+ is more affordable and better justifies quality to price.
-Blue Yeti Pro would be a better choice if your key deciding factor is ease of use and quality.
+Our recommendation – is Audio-Technica AT2020 USB Plus.
+Although Blue Yeti Pro does perform better in some technical tests the deciding factor for Audio-Technica AT2020 USB Plus is its flexibility – you can more easily mount it on a stand, better control its position, and even record while standing.
+Also from the price point perspective, AT2020 USB+ is more affordable and better justifies quality to price.
+Blue Yeti Pro would be a better choice if your key deciding factor is the ease of use and quality.

 - Relatively inexpensive at around $150.